loverdos/aquarium/doc/manual/source/creditdsl.rst

 The credit DSL
 ^^^^^^^^^^^^^^

-The Aquarium accounting policy DSL enables administrators to specify accounting processing policies, price lists and combine them arbitrarily into agreements applicable to specific users or the whole system.
+The credit DSL enables administrators to specify accounting processing policies, price lists and combine them arbitrarily into agreements applicable to specific users or the whole system.
 The DSL's primary purpose is to facilitate the definition of agreements through defining and composing cost calculation policies with price lists.

-As the agreements mostly consist of data, while behavior definitions are quite limited , the DSL is mostly based on the "YAML":http://en.wikipedia.org/wiki/Yaml format.
-The DSL supports limited algorithm definitions through a simple imperative language as defined below.

 The DSL supports inheritance for policies, price lists and agreements and composition in the case of agreements.